SICNA Intro Logo PNG

 SorghumBase, a USDA-ARS funded resource, is dedicated to supporting the sorghum research community by providing curated genomic and genetic data sets, research updates, and more.

-This workshop is open to all, from beginners to experienced users, and will offer valuable training on the SorghumBase content management system to submit news items, research highlights and update funding information; biocuration of gene structure and function; and submission of gene expression and genetic population data.
-We will also provide an update on new developments and plans for 2024.
+This workshop was open to all, from beginners to experienced users, and offered valuable training on the SorghumBase content management system to submit news items, research highlights and update funding information; biocuration of gene structure and function; and submission of gene expression and genetic population data.
+An update on new developments and plans for 2024 was also provided.

 Submissions